 What are USB Headers?

-If your PC case has USB ports, then it will also come with plugs that need to be connected to the correct headers.
+If your PC case has USB ports, it will also come with plugs that need to be connected to the correct headers.

-The following section explain this.
+The following section explains this.

 Type of USB Headers